vijay-khanna/aws-xray-fargate/src/README.md

 Choose at least 2 subnets to set as environment variables.
 These will be used to populate the ecs-params.yml file.
 Enter the VPC ID, and Two Subnets for Containers.

+Ensure there is no whte space / Enter symbol in the copy-paste of VPC/Subnets.

 ```

 read -p "Enter the VPC ID : " vpc_id ; echo $vpc_id